landofcoder/module-magento2-mautic-integration/README.md

 ## Main Features

-- Campaign Contact
+- Contact
+    + Create a new contact
+    + Delete a contact
-    + Add contact to a campaign
+    + Get data of a contact
+    + Get data of all contacts
-    + Remove contact from a campaign
+    + Update a contact

 - Company
     + Create a new company
     + Delete a company
     + Get data of a company
     + Get data of all companies
     + Update a company

+- Campaign Contact (Comming soon)
+    + Add contact to a campaign
+    + Remove contact from a campaign

-- Company Contact
+- Company Contact (Comming soon)
     + Add contact to a company
     + Remove a contact from a company
-- Contact
-    + Create a new contact
-    + Delete a contact
-    + Get data of a contact
-    + Get data of all contacts
-    + Update a contact

 - Contact Segment (Comming soon)
     + Add contact to a segment
     + Remove contact from a segment

 - Mapping Mautic Custom Fiels to Magento 2 Customer Attributes
 - Sync contacts data from Customers
 - Sync contacts data from Orders